-- a) The Undertaker will bear the cost of the investigation and carry out the required remedial action; and - b) A new guarantee period will also be afforded to the Authority as a consequence for the affected area of reinstatement.
+- i) The Undertaker will bear the cost of the investigation and carry out the required remedial action; and - ii) A new guarantee period will also be afforded to the Authority as a consequence for the affected area of reinstatement.

-Table S2.4 Settlement Reinstatement Intervention Limit Q Reinstatement Width (mm) Bad Grou (\$2.5.2) ınd (Conditions All Other Gro und Conditions Up to 1000 2.5% U or 30 mm) whichever is greater 1.5% U or 30 mm) whichever is greater Over 1000 2.5% U or 35 mm) whichever is greater 1.5% U or 35 mm) whichever is greater
+Reinstatement Width Intervention Limit Q (mm) Bad Ground Conditions (S2.8) All Other Ground Conditions Up to 1000 2.5% U or 30 mm (whichever is greater) 1.5% U or 30 mm (whichever is greater) Over 1000 2.5% U or 35 mm (whichever is greater) 1.5% U or 35 mm (whichever is greater)

-- 3) Where it is necessary to re-excavate a reinstatement to carry out an engineering investigation and it is found to be defective under the conditions of S2.5, the subsequent permanent reinstatement shall be deemed to be new and the guarantee period shall begin again. - 4) Where very deep excavation work is carried out in bad ground, consideration should be given to an agreed extension of the interim reinstatement period.
-An appropriate extension will allow the reinstatement and surrounding ground to achieve an acceptable degree of stability before permanent reinstatement is required.
-The performance requirements of Section S2 shall apply throughout the extended interim period.
+c) Where it is necessary to re-excavate a reinstatement to carry out an engineering investigation and it is found to be defective under the conditions of Section S2.5, the subsequent permanent reinstatement shall be deemed to be new and the guarantee period shall begin again.